 A network ranking system of individual and team performance regarding Raids performed using the Tokyo Death Metro.

 The guide and friend of the player as they traverse the Tower of Barbs.
 Uncle Death will return the player after they turn into a Hater after death.
 He also gives the player the, "Underworld Rolodex", which serves as a compendium and message inbox.
+For some reason, in the English version, instead of a professional voice actor, he is voiced by Jukka Hilden of the Finnish stunt group "the Dudesons".

 A representative of the Continue Insurance Company and also runs the Direct Hell Express.